VelascoL/VelascoL.github.io/_pages/fun.md

 My friends and I like to solve [cryptic crosswords](https://en.wikipedia.org/wiki/Cryptic_crossword).

 Here is an archive of completed cryptics from the Sydney Herald.

 This collection exists in physical form in my office PMA 12.146.
-See it before it goes on loan to the Met!
+See it for yourself before it goes on loan to the Met!

 <details class="expand-box">
   <summary><strong>DS/DL&S</strong></summary>